-Do you know someone who is a champion for pain?
+Do you know a nurse who is a champion for pain?

-This award is presented biennially to any nurse (RN, RN(NP), RPN, LPN) who actively promotes best practices in pain management in their daily work and/or in their workplace including advocacy.
+This award is presented biennially to a nurse [RN, RN(NP), RPN, LPN] who actively promotes best practices in pain management in their daily work and/or in their workplace.

 “Norma has a passion for promoting effective pain management.
 She advocates for clients experiencing pain and is seen as a valuable resource for prescribers in acute, chronic, and palliative pain situations.
 Norma has taken further education to pursue best practice in the area of pain management.
 Norma utilizes best practice in the management of clients experiencing pain.
 Norma’s passion shines through daily in her role as Registered Nurse working in long term care.
 Norma has a passion for the need for effective pain management and advocates for clients experiencing pain as well as takes the opportunity to share her knowledge and passion by educating colleagues and students.”